0Cy-An0/Cyan.Rnd/README.md

     - Monster inherit Items from previous Void Field stages
     - extra Void Field stages increase item drops and monster items
         - all things listed below are further configurable via the config (or RiskOfOptions)
-        - entering the stage will 'activate' mountain shrines the number of active ones influence item scaling [porter shows up in objective list, will try to fix later]
-            - i like it this way because i have other mods that do stuff with shrines, im probably gonna make this optional later
+        - Difficulty Setting to influence item scaling (both enemy and reward)
         - reward items can still only be selected once per player but will drop multiplied after selection
             - Additional Items might fall of the edge.
 This is Intended. (in so far that i can't be bother to make it so that the items don't explode)
     - there is a option to get more monsters instead of just 1 type added
     - various speed and cell percentage Settings
     - check the options or Config for a more detailed list that may include options not listed here

  - config with RiskOfOptions (this is optional, the mod will automatically use it if available.
 Otherwise you have to set the config yourself)
  - saves with ProperSave (this too is optional)

 Currently just ideas:

 - void field stuff
 - might add a option to get all three items via round robin
-    - mountain shrine optional

 bugs/untested:
 - artifact of evolution